-- · Common battery top entry Battery cables enter the top of the UPS cabinet (connected to battery busbar). - Common battery bottom entry Battery cables enter the bottom of the UPS cabinet (connected to battery busbar). - · Separate battery top entry Battery cables enter the top of the UPS cabinet (connected to battery fuse F3). - Separate battery bottom entry Battery cables enter the bottom of the UPS cabinet (connected to battery fuse F3).
+- Common battery top entry Battery cables enter the top of the cabinet and connected to the common battery busbar.
+Each module is connected to the common battery busbar via its battery breaker (F3). - Common battery bottom entry Battery cables enter the bottom of the cabinet and connected to the common battery busbar.
+Each module is connected to the common battery busbar via its battery breaker (F3). - Separate battery top entry Battery cables enter the top of the cabinet and are connected directly to the individual module battery breaker F3. - Separate battery bottom entry Battery cables enter the bottom of the cabinet and are connected directly to the individual module battery breaker F3.